solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 ...
 {{< /highlight >}}

-Note that alpn_protocols is supported in upstreams starting gloo 1.3.18.
+Note that alpn_protocols is supported in upstreams starting in gloo 1.3.20.

 #### Test
 As this is a bit involved, lets take a step by step approach to test this.
 This was tested with Istio 1.5.1.